czi-hca-comp-tools/manifold-alignment/README.md

 2. Shared but highly imbalanced cell types
 3. Very different dataset sizes
 4. Highly distinct datasets sharing only a small subset of cells

+## CrossEntropy
+This is a R function that measures how well the cells from different datasets are mixed together after performing a manifold alignment.
+A P value is generated that characterizes the extent of mixing, compared against a random background.
+Input is a data matrix (data.frame) consisting of alignment results returned by programs such as Seurat MultiCCA: row=cells, cols=(cell id, cluster_id_after_alignment, dataset_id)